 A per vehicle fee of $5.00 is charged for all park visitors.

 Camping is not allowed in the vicinity of Maguire Peaks.
-Sunol Regional Wilderness has family campgrounds near the park headquarters, but they are presently closed- probably until 2015- due to the Calaveras Dam replacement project.
+Sunol Regional Wilderness has family campgrounds near the park headquarters, but they are presently closed until further notice- probably until 2017- due to the Calaveras Dam Replacement Project

 Maguire Peaks is named for an Irish farmer named Peter Maguire who settled in the region during the 1870s.
 (Alameda County Place Names by Page Mosier and Dan Mosier)